 With its various programmes, the DAAD promotes internationalisation at German universities.
 The programmes are aimed at both future guest lecturers as well as visiting scholars.

-The DAAD’s visiting lecturer programmes allow particularly highly qualified international scholars to complete guest lectureships in Leipzig.
-The programmes apply to all subjects and to academics from all regions of the world.
+The DAAD’s visiting lecturer program allows particularly highly qualified international scholars to complete guest lectureships in Leipzig.
+The program applies to all subjects and to academics from all regions of the world.

 Guest lectureships are initiated by our university, which is responsible for overseeing the content and organisation of the project.
 Requirements for guest lecturers are:

 The DAAD supports visiting scholars with scholarships for short stays of up to three months at our university.
 To be eligible, they require:

 - confirmation from the relevant supervisor at the respective institute at Leipzig University

 Please contact the DAAD for more information.